Skip to main content

 Powder Metallurgy Materials

-Standard MPIF material grades we work with, including iron-based, copper-steel, nickel-steel, and stainless steel PM materials.
+Standard MPIF material grades we work with, including iron-based, copper-steel, nickel-steel, copper-infiltrated, and stainless steel PM materials.
 Technical specifications for density, hardness, tensile strength, and typical applications.

 Material Selection Guide